-3.1 UW Subassembly Quasi-Static Tests
+3.1 UW subassembly quasi-static tests

 Quasi-static subassembly tests were conducted at UW to investigate the impact of design parameters on SC-SPSW response and beam demands.
 In this test program, only FR connections were considered.
-The design parameters that were investigated included: web plate thickness, number of PT strands, initial PT force, beam depth, and web plate-to-boundary frame connection detail (welded vs. bolted connection) and connection configuration (connected to the beams and columns vs. connected to the beams only).
-In order to simulate the boundary conditions on an intermediate beam in a SC-SPSW, a two-story specimen was used (Fig. 2).
+The design parameters that were investigated included: web plate thickness, number of PT strands, initial PT force, beam depth, and web plate-toboundary frame connection detail (welded vs. bolted connection) and connection configuration (connected to the beams and columns vs. connected to the beams only).
+To simulate the boundary conditions on an intermediate beam in a SC-SPSW, a two-story specimen was used (Fig. 2).
 The specimen was approximately half-scale with a pin and roller boundary condition at the bottom of each column to allow for frame expansion that would be present in intermediate stories of SC-SPSWs.
-The specimens were loaded cyclically with increasing displacement amplitudes via an actuator attached to the top of one column as shown in Fig. 2a.
-More details on this test program can be found in [9] and [10].
+The specimens were loaded cyclically with increasing displacement amplitudes via an actuator attached to the top of one column as shown in Fig. 2(a).
+More details on this test program can be found in Refs.
+[9,10].